in the Supreme Court of the United States

 Dual-spring inventor and Marketing Display’s president, Robert Sarkisian, claimed functionality in his patent application, saying that "two spaced apart spring connections ... prevent twisting of the sign frame."
 And in litigation over the patent, Sarkisian argued the functionality of the dual-springs again.

 What accounted for the change of tune?
-Marketing Displays argued that the patent litigation concerned the "utility" of the dual-spring design, while the trade-dress lawsuit against TrafFix concerned the "appearance" of the dual-spring design.
+Marketing Displays argued that the patent litigation concerned the "utility" of the dual-spring design, while

 The Supreme Court didn’t buy it.
 TrafFix won a sweeping 9-0 victory.
 Justice Anthony Kennedy authored the opinion for a unanimous Court.